 And now it’s time to boot this sucker:

 As you can see, the main title screen is just a reproduction of the CD-ROM cover and then we get to the main menu.
 The story is that Loki, the god of mischief, has conquered part of Midgard (Earth) with the help of Jorganmund, the Midgard serpent and Nognir, the prince of the Underworld.
-Odin, who is under the Odinsleep, telepathically recruits his son Thor to fight these menaces along with his famous hammer Mjölnir.
+Odin, who is under the Odinsleep, telepathically recruits his son Thor to fight these menaces with his famous hammer Mjölnir.

 The enemies are varied and depending on the difficulty level selected, they can be easy or hard to defeat (including the bosses).
-But regardless of the difficulty levels, the puzzles have always the same difficulty, meaning they’re always hard.
+But regardless of the difficulty levels, the puzzles have always the same difficulty, meaning they’re always hard!
 And I mean it!
-The hardest ones are when there one or more worms on screen (that can insta-kill you the moment you’re in a straight line with them) and you need to push logs and rocks to block them.
+The hardest ones are when there one or more worms on screen (that can insta-kill you the moment you’re in a straight line with them) and you need to push logs and rocks to block their attack.
 But it’s easier said than done.
 You’ll spend a lot of time figuring these ones out.
 But in all the worlds, you’ll find villages that have shops and vendors to buy items and its inhabitants will offer you hints to surpass some of the puzzles.

 The graphics are simple and colorful, with all the characters portrayed using small pixels that serve their purpose well.
-The music is okay with some nice themes, but they tend to be a bit repetitive (I won’t blame you if you prefer to play it while listening Led Zeppelin’s Immigrant Song).
+The music is okay with some nice themes, but they tend to be a bit repetitive (I won’t blame you if you prefer to play while listening to Led Zeppelin’s Immigrant Song).

-The controls are responsive, although I recommend the use of a gamepad or joystick over the keyboard.
+The controls are responsive, although I recommend the use of a gamepad or a joystick over the keyboard.

 You can play directly in your browser here, or you can go to the Adept Software page here and download it for free along with the manual and hintbook (which I highly recommend).
-I also recommend you go to a theater near you and check out Thor Ragnarok.
-It’s probably the best Thor movie ever made.
+Or you download also for free here at Steam.